mathewjpallan/secure-file-transfer/README.md

 - B shares the public key (public.pem) with A over any channel (need not be secure channel)

 ### Actions by sender
-- A clones this repo and cd to the cloned repo and executes the following commands
+- A clones this repo and cd to the cloned repo src folder and executes the following commands
 ```
     pip3 install -r requirements.txt
 ```